Invention of the integrated circuit: Silicon technology

 Early transistors were made of germanium.
-By the mid-1950s it was replaced by silicon which could operate at higher temperatures.
+By the mid-1950s this was replaced by silicon which could operate at higher temperatures.
 In 1954, Gordon Kidd Teal from Texas Instruments produced the first silicon transistor, which became commercial in 1955.
 Also in 1954, Fuller and Dittsenberger published a fundamental study of diffusion in silicon, and Shockley suggested using this technology to form p-n junctions with a given profile of the impurity concentration.

-In early 1955, Carl Frosch from Bell Labs developed wet oxidation of silicon, and in the next two years, Frosch, Moll, Fuller and Holonyak did further research on it.
+In early 1955, Carl Frosch from Bell Labs developed wet oxidation of silicon, and further research by Frosch, Moll, Fuller and Holonyak was conducted over the next two years.
 Later in 1958, Frosch and Lincoln Derick proposed that silicon oxide layers could protect silicon surfaces during diffusion processes, and could be used for diffusion masking.
 This accidental discovery revealed the second fundamental advantage of silicon over germanium: contrary to germanium oxides, "wet" silica is a physically strong and chemically inert electrical insulator.